Roman Catholic Diocese of Albany: Clergy abuse scandal and bankruptcy

 In 2004, the Diocese of Albany reported that 19 priests had committed acts of sexual abuse over the previous 53 years.
 It also said that it was investigating allegations of sexual abuse involving ten current and former priests.

-John W. Broderick was arrested in Syracuse in February 2008 on charges of first-degree sexual abuse, second-degree sexual abuse and endangering the welfare of a child.
-The parents of four children ages five to 11 in Montgomery County said that the priest had sexually abused them in 2007.
-The Diocese of Syracuse had suspended him from ministry in early 2008 on unrelated matters.
-Broderick sued his accusers in late 2008, but the lawsuit was later dismissed.
-In February 2009, he was acquitted on the felony sexual abuse charges and convicted on a misdemeanor charge of endangering the welfare of a child.

-In March 2011, Hubbard placed three retired priests on administrative leave and removed a fourth priest from ministry after receiving allegations of child sexual abuse.
+In 2011, Hubbard placed three retired priests on administrative leave and removed a fourth priest from ministry after receiving allegations of child sexual abuse.
 That same year, the diocese created the Independent Mediation Assistance Program to financially assist anyone abused as a minor by a diocesan priest or employee.
 Hubbard later acknowledged that the diocese used to secretly send clergy accused of sexual abuse away for treatment rather than report them to police; he expressed regret for that practice.

-James Taylor of Saint Kateri Tekakwitha Parish in Niskayuna was arrested in April 2014 on charges of endangering the welfare of a minor.
+James Taylor, pastor of Saint Kateri Tekakwitha Parish in Niskayuna, was arrested in April 2014 on charges of endangering the welfare of a minor.
 He was accused of sending inappropriate photos to a 15-year-old girl in Round Lake, as well as texting her and making unforced physical contact.
 The diocese immediately removed Taylor from ministry.
-He pleaded guilty in October 2014 and was fined $1,000.

-In March 2023, the diocese announced its plan to file for Chapter 11 bankruptcy in the face of numerous sexual abuse lawsuits.
+He pleaded guilty in October 2014 and was fined $1,000.In March 2023, the diocese announced its plan to file for Chapter 11 bankruptcy in the face of numerous sexual abuse lawsuits.

 Priest shortage

 In 1960, the Diocese of Albany had more than 400 priests.
-In 2016, the diocese had more retired priests (90) than active priests (85) priests.
+In 2016, the diocese had more retired (90) than active (85) priests.
 In 2021, in the northern part of the diocese, one priest was assigned to twelve parishes.

 Parishes

-As of December 2021, the Diocese of Albany had 126 parishes and four apostolates.
+As of 2026, the Diocese of Albany has 126 parishes, four apostolates, and 157 worship sites, serving 325,000 Catholics.